401st Brigade (Israel): 2nd Intifada

 Since 2000 the brigade has been serving in the Israeli occupied territories, doing mostly infantry and police duty.
 It has been re-equipping with Israeli-made Merkava tanks to replace the Magach.

 2nd Lebanon war

 In July 2006, when the 2006 Lebanon War broke, the 401st Brigade was among the first units to travel up north into battle.
 The brigade fought mostly in the Eastern zone, by the villages of Markabeh, Bint Jbeil and the Salooky Valley.
-The 401st Brigade lost 12 of its soldiers in battle, with four killed after their Puma armored engineering vehicle was struck; dozens were injured.
+The 401st Brigade lost 12 soldiers in battle, with four killed after their Puma armored engineering vehicle was struck.
+Dozens were injured.

 Operation Cast Lead

 In 2009, the brigade played a vital role in the Operation Cast Lead.
 The brigade entered the Gaza Strip through the Netzarim Corridor and kept up its advance until it had reached the coast, effectively cutting the strip in half.

 After the operation, the brigade resumed training.